Here in “Sports City USA”, it’s never too early to start playing team sports. Does your preschooler have what it takes to join a team?

 With simple basic rules, lots of running, and indoor/outdoor options, soccer is an ideal sport for first-timers.
 Area teams begin as young as two years old and are available year round.
 Options include:

 Blue Sky Sports offers the Tiny Kicks League (for two year olds, with parent helpers allowed on the field to provide guidance and encouragement) and Junior Kicks League (three and four year olds).
 All games are played indoors.
-Seasons are 6-8 games (depending on age) with Saturday games.
-The summer season is underway and fall registration information will be available soon.
+Seasons are 8 games.

-Fieldhouse offers youth indoor soccer beginning with kids whose birth year falls in 2014.
+Fieldhouse offers youth indoor soccer starting at U4.
 All coaches are parent volunteers and games may be played on weekends or weeknights.
 Small sided fields are used with no goalie and participation medals are provided for all players.

-Frisco Soccer Association offers team play beginning with birth year 2015.
+Frisco Soccer Association offers team play beginning at 3 years old.
 Pre-K and younger players are allowed to make a friend request.
 As part of the registration process, you’ll also be asked which FISD elementary your child is zoned for, with best efforts to place players on teams close to home.
 All coaches are parent volunteers.
-Late registration for the fall season (which begins September 8) is available through July 14th (After that deadline, waitlist registration continues to be available).
+Remember to check registration early – it typically opens several months before the start of the season.

 I9 Sports offers closed soccer leagues starting at age 3.
-Kids will attend a 30-minute practice immediately followed by a 30 minute instructional game for the 6 week season.
-Games will take place on Saturdays between 11 am and 5 pm.
+Kids will attend a 30-minute practice immediately followed by a 30 minute instructional game for the 7 week season.
+Games take place on weekends.

 Soccer Sparks is offered through Frisco Parks and Recreation.
 They offer short-term classes to learn the basics and to have fun, rather than it being a team.
 There is a Parent and Child class for the 2-3 year olds, and additional options for ages 3-4, 5-6, and up.